noahjgreer/noahjgreer/README.md

 </p>

 - 👋 Hi, I’m Noah! (@noahjgreer)
+- 🏫 I'm a Computer Science undergraduate!
 - 🦊 If you want a peek at my personal life, follow me on my socials @FinniTheFox
-- 👀 I’m interested in Coding, Minecraft, Painting, Writing, Drawing, Dreaming, Running, Praying, Posting, Furry-ing, Building, Filming, as well as other stuff too.
+- 👀 I’m interested in Coding, Minecraft, Painting, Writing, Drawing, Dreaming, Running, Praying, Posting, Furry-ing, Building, and filming, as well as other stuff too.
 - 🌱 I’m currently learning a lot of things, mainly sharpening my current knowledge.
 - 💞️ I’m looking to collaborate on Unity and Web Development Projects.
 - 📫 How to reach me: noahjgreer@gmail.com
-- 🧠 I know HTML, CSS, Javascript, C#, Scratch, and some Java.
+- 🧠 I know Python, HTML, CSS, JavaScript, C#, Scratch, and some Java.

 <!---
 woahnoah07/woahnoah07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.